influxdata/flux/stdlib/contrib/sranka/webexteams/README.md

 ## webexteams.endpoint

 `endpoint` function creates a factory function that accepts a mapping function `mapFn` and creates a target function for pipeline `|>` that sends messages from table rows.
-The `mapFn` accepts a table row and returns an object with `roomId`, `personId`, `text` and `markdown` properties as defined in the `webexteams.message` function arguments.
+The `mapFn` accepts a table row and returns an object with `roomId`, `text` and `markdown` properties as defined in the `webexteams.message` function arguments.
 Arguments:

 | Name     | Type   | Description                                                       |
 | ----     | ----   | -----------                                                       |